mjahnavi018-cmd/AML-Intelligence-Engine-Explainable-Risk-Network-Analytics/README.md

 ---

-## Limitations
+## Technology

-* Synthetic data with generator-specific artefacts
-* Account-level AML typology labels
-* Unrealistic ~9% prevalence
-* No KYC, payment-type, loss, or real-world customer data
-* Suspicious activity does not imply criminal activity
-* Not a production or RBI-compliant AML system
+**Python 3.11 · Pandas · NumPy · SciPy · Scikit-learn · NetworkX · Matplotlib · SQLite · Streamlit**

+Explanations are derived directly from the **linear contributions of the monotone risk score**; no SHAP or deep learning is used.

 ---

-## Conclusion
+## Limitations & Disclaimer

-The project demonstrates an **explainable AML intelligence workflow** that combines transaction behaviour, rules, risk scoring, and network analysis to improve alert prioritisation while making the detection–workload trade-off explicit.

-The main finding is that **more complex modelling does not automatically produce better transferable AML detection**—the most useful signals must also be interpretable, robust, and operationally practical.
+* The data are synthetic and contain generator-specific artefacts.
+* AML typology labels are account/activity-level labels.
+* The simulated prevalence is substantially higher than many real-world AML settings.
+* The dataset contains no KYC information, payment types, timestamps, or financial-loss labels.
+* Suspicious activity does not establish fraud or criminal behaviour.
+* A mule-risk candidate is not a confirmed mule account.
+* This is an educational analytics project, **not a production or RBI-compliant AML system**.